mobileink/migae-examples/gae/README.md

 ## Introduction

-You can serve up your servlet using either jetty-runner.jar or the GAE dev_server.
-The difference is that with dev_server, all jar dependencies must be in war/WEB-INF/lib, and all application code must be either jarred up in war/WEB-INF/lib or in war/WEB-INF/classes.
+You can serve up your servlet using either jetty-runner.jar or the GAE dev_appserver.
+The difference is that with dev_appserver, all jar dependencies must be in war/WEB-INF/lib, and all application code must be either jarred up in war/WEB-INF/lib or in war/WEB-INF/classes.

 If you put the app code in a jar, you lose interactive development.
-You can get interactive development under dev_server, but at a cost: you must put your source tree in war/WEB-INF/classes, and you must use `:jar-exclusions` (see project.clj) to exclude the dynamic source from your jar file.
+You can get interactive development under dev_appserver, but at a cost: you must put your source tree in war/WEB-INF/classes, and you must use `:jar-exclusions` (see project.clj) to exclude the dynamic source from your jar file.
 Obviously this is not advisable, since the classes dir